Euro zone crisis reaches France, turns existential

 Under cover of anonymity, several traders and government officials suggest hedge funds had shorted French debt in anticipation of a downgrade and turned on the banks when it became clear this was not going to happen.

-A French fund manager said he clearly witnessed a "France bashing session" on Wednesday.
+A French fund manager said he clearly witnessed a "France bashing session" Wednesday.

-(Additional reporting by Philipp Halstrick, Sophie Sassard, Elena Berton and Geert De Clercq; editing by Mike Peacock)
+(Additional reporting by Philipp Halstrick, Sophie Sassard, Elena Berton, writing by Paul Taylor; editing by Mike Peacock)